 With SEO, you don’t really get a second chance at a first impression.
 Organic, free traffic from search engines comes when your page is search engine optimized.
 This includes over 200 variables ranging from keywords and backlinks to grammatical correctness, speed of loading, as well as a number of technical optimizations.

+Once established, organic traffic can provide a consistent stream of visitors over an extended period, making it a sustainable source of traffic.
 While the traffic in itself is free, optimizing these factors is resource-intensive and can take quite a bit of time.
 For any respectable website, SEO should be built in.

 Depending on the niche, email marketing can have a relatively high return on investment.
 That, however, is still counted in the low single digits, so do not expect miracles.
 A little over 1% conversion rate sounds abysmal, and yet email marketing scales so well that companies jump at the chance – especially B2B brands and small companies.